stehrn/twelve_factor/README.md

 {... "status":404, "message":"no mood has been set for this user"}
 ```

 Spring also provides _config as a service_ via [Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/reference/html/) - this goes well beyond just storing config in the environment the process is running within - it enables the discovery of application properties via a service running on a different part of the network.
-It's an alternative option..._if_ you're using Spring, the techniques we'll go through below are framework agnostic and therefore preferable.
+It's an alternative option..._if_ you're using Spring, the other techniques we'll go through below are framework agnostic and therefore preferable.

-## Process
+## Process and State
 [Execute the app as one or more stateless processes](https://12factor.net/processes) (12 factor)

-State exists in the demo app, in the form of a simple in-process cache in [MoodService](src/main/java/com/github/stehrn/mood/MoodService.java).
-So how to get state out of the app process?
-The answer is to introduce a _backing service_ and store state there instead.
+State exists in the demo app, in the form of a simple in-process cache in [MoodService](src/main/java/com/github/stehrn/mood/MoodService.java) - so how to get this state out of the app process?
+The answer is to introduce a [backing service](https://12factor.net/backing-services) and store state there instead, backing services gets its own section below, for now you just need to know its any type of service the app conusumes as part of its normal operation and is defined via a simple connection string.

 Why bother?
 If we want to _scale out_ our process and create multiple instances to facilitate things like load balancing and application resilience, then having no state makes things much easier - just spin up another instance of the application process.